-Champions Man City are not finished - Walker
+'We must win Champions League to be one of best'

 Last updated on .From the section Man City

-Manchester City defender Kyle Walker says the newly crowned Premier League champions "are not finished" as they target the Treble.
+Pep Guardiola says Manchester City have to win the Champions League to be "considered one of the best teams".

+City, whose only European title is the 1970 Cup Winners' Cup, play Italian side Inter Milan in the Champions League final next month.

-City lifted the Premier League trophy for the fifth time in six seasons after their 1-0 win over Chelsea on Sunday.
+They lifted the Premier League trophy for the fifth time in six seasons after their 1-0 win over Chelsea on Sunday.

-They also face an FA Cup final against Manchester United and a Champions League final versus Inter Milan.
+"You have to win the Champions League to be considered one of the best teams like United or Liverpool," he said.

+Speaking to Sky Sports, Guardiola added: "But also it's unfair to say if you don't win it, the Premier League doesn't make sense.

 "We will celebrate tonight and then move on to try and create history," Walker told Sky Sports.